AztecProtocol/aztec-packages/docs/docs/dev_docs/dapps/testing.md

 #### A private call fails

 We can check that a call to a private function would fail by simulating it locally and expecting a rejection.
 Remember that all private function calls are only executed locally in order to preserve privacy.
-As an example, we can try transferring more tokens than we have.
+As an example, we can try transferring more tokens than we have, which will fail an assertion with the `Balance too low` error message.

 #include_code local-tx-fails /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript